ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Additional Qualitative Examples

-Table~\ref{main_results_macro_f1} reports the F1 score of each model, calculated as the macro-average F1 across all classes.
-This metric provides a complementary view to the macro recall reported in Table~3.
-However, because some training classes may not appear in the test set, we cannot fully capture all false positives.
-As a result, both the precision values reported in Table~\ref{main_results_macro_precision} and the macro F1 scores may vary depending on the specific test classes available.
-In contrast, macro recall—used as our primary metric—remains consistent and unaffected by the absence of certain test classes.
+Table~\ref{tab:supp_additional_metrics} reports macro precision, macro F1, and overall accuracy (micro recall) for all models evaluated on the ReefNet within-source test set (39 genera, 23{,}043 samples), complementing the macro recall reported in the main paper.
+Macro recall is included in the table for reference.
+A note on precision and F1: because some models—particularly in the zero-shot setting—never predict certain classes, macro-averaged precision and F1 may be artificially deflated for those models (per-class precision is defined as 0 for classes with no predicted positives).
+This does not affect macro recall, which depends only on predicted vs.\ ground-truth labels within each class.
+As an extreme example, LLaVA-NeXT in zero-shot mode collapses to predicting a single genus (\textit{Favia}) for virtually all inputs, yielding near-zero precision and F1.

-\subsection{Additional Qualitative Examples}
+\section{Additional Qualitative Examples}

 This section presents qualitative examples illustrating model predictions and annotations from the ReefNet benchmarks.
-Figures~\ref{fig_qualitative_global} and~\ref{fig_qualitative_redsea} highlight predictions from the Test-S3 \& S4 splits and the Al-Wajh dataset, respectively, offering insights into model performance across diverse hard coral categories.
+Figures~\ref{fig_qualitative_global} and~\ref{fig_qualitative_redsea} highlight predictions from the within-source ReefNet test set and the cross-source Al-Wajh test set, respectively, offering insights into model behavior across diverse hard-coral categories.

-In Figure~\ref{fig_qualitative_global}, predictions from a cross-source model trained on Train-S4 demonstrate the model’s ability to classify a range of coral genera such as \textit{Porites}, \textit{Acropora}, and \textit{Montipora}.
+In Figure~\ref{fig_qualitative_global}, predictions from a ViT model demonstrate its ability to classify a range of coral genera such as \textit{Porites}, \textit{Acropora}, and \textit{Montipora}.
 Ground-truth (GT) labels are displayed alongside model predictions and confidence scores, with correct classifications shown in green and misclassifications in red.
 For instance, while the model achieves high precision on \textit{Acropora} and \textit{Porites}, it occasionally misclassifies \textit{Porites} as \textit{Montipora}, reflecting the difficulty of distinguishing morphologically similar coral types.

 Figure~\ref{fig_qualitative_redsea} presents examples from the Al-Wajh dataset, which poses additional region-specific challenges.
 This dataset includes coral genera such as \textit{Stylophora} and \textit{Favia}.
 Notably, consistent confusion between \textit{Porites} and \textit{Montipora} underscores the difficulty of separating genera with overlapping morphological features.
 Nevertheless, the model demonstrates high confidence in classifying visually distinctive classes like \textit{Goniastrea}.